yijing-sie/fish-video-detection-and-tracking/README.md

 # This repository shows how to employ Google Colab pro to re-train pre-trained Google's Object Detection API using Tensorflow 1.x

-Using Google colab for detection and tracking on videos from re-trained models is slow, so this is only a demonstration of fish video detection on Google colab.
+Using Google Colab for detection and tracking on videos from re-trained models is slow, so this is only a demonstration of fish video detection on Google colab.

 [Open on Google Colab](https://colab.research.google.com/drive/144IsyG8X_CBeqDgeFheK76XWIB-5CO1O?usp=sharing)